DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

 ### Installing and Configuring a Jenkins/Ansible Server

-With our Jenkins/Ansible server already installed and running Ubuntu 20.04, we can go ahead to install Jenkins on our server as follows:
+With our Jenkins/Ansible server (JAN001) already installed and running Ubuntu 20.04, we can go ahead to install Jenkins on the server as follows:

 **Step 1: Install Java - a key requirement for Jenkins to work**

 - Install the latest Java JRE by running the command `sudo apt install default-jre`